 I think I always knew that I wanted to manage people, from very early in my career as a nurse.
 Naively at the time I just believed I would do a better job than many of the people I had observed in senior roles.
 I believed that I would be better at motivating people, by taking the time to understand them, asking to engage them in the tasks to be completed, rather than telling.
-I believed I would be better at managing resources to complete the myriad of tasks, because surely it was just common sense.?

 It was to be some year’s and a change of career from nursing in to the commercial world of pharmaceutical sales, before I gained my first management level role.
 I remember being perpetually hungry for knowledge in the years before gaining that first senior role.
 I constantly asked my boss to delegate tasks, so I could learn every aspect of the manager’s role.
 I was delighted to attend my first Management Development Programme at Ashridge, and enthusiastically completed all the homework.
 This was probably my first exposure to two things.
 One, that management encompassed a set of skills that you could learn, practice and develop and wasn’t something you were just supposed to have.
 Two, that “coaching” was an approach to developing individuals and teams more likely to work than the traditional directional approach.